suned/pfun/docs/useful_functions.md

-The reasoning behind this behaviour is that the main use-case for currying is to pass partially applied functions as arguments to other functions that expect unary function arguments such as `pfun.effect.Effect.map` ar `pfun.effect.Effect.and_then`, and in by-far most cases, we need the required arguments to be applied last:
+The reasoning behind this behaviour is that the main use-case for currying is to pass partially applied functions as arguments to other functions that expect unary function arguments such as `pfun.effect.Effect.map` or `pfun.effect.Effect.and_then`, and in by-far most cases, we need the required arguments to be applied last:

 ```python